intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 - For ChatGLM models, the default torch_dtype is float16 in config.json.
 We need to replace the "float16" with "float32" in config.json.
 - For MPT models from the remote hub, we need to modify the config.json to use the modeling_mpt.py in transformers.
 Therefore, in the following scripts, we need to pass an extra configuration file like "--config-file=model_config/mosaicml_mpt-7b_config.json".
 - For GPT-NEOX (model id "EleutherAI/gpt-neox-20b") quantizations path, do not use "--quant-with-amp" flag due to accuracy loss.
+- For Falcon models from remote hub, we need to modify the config.json to use the modeling_falcon.py in transformers.
+Therefore, in the following scripts, we need to pass an extra configuration file like "--config-file=model_config/tiiuae_falcon-40b_config.json".
+This is optional for FP32/BF16 but needed for quantizations.
 ### Single Instance inference

 #### FP32: